 Day 08.
 Bumthang Spiritual tour in Bhutan

-Bumthang is a place with many Bhudhsit monasteries in Bhutan.
+Bumthang is a place with many Buddhist monasteries in Bhutan.
 Many local visit for pilgrimage in Bumthang.

 Your Spiritual journey begins with Visit to Jambay Lhakhang, built by King Srongsen Gampo of Tibet in the year 659 on the same day as Kichu Lhakhang in Paro.
 The temple was visited by Guru Rimpoche during his visit to Bumthang and was renovated by Sindhu Raja after Guru Rimpoche restored his life force.
 Under the temple is said to be a lake in which Guru Rimpoche hid several Terma(treasure).
 In October one of the most spectacular festival, “Jambay Lhakhang Drup” is staged here.

 Day 09.
-Bumthang – Thimphu (212 kms) or take Domestic flight to Paro
+Bumthang – Thimphu via domestic flights to Paro

 Day 11.
 Departure